loveaffair69/loveaffair/README.md

 Love Affair is currently looking for individuals with an interest in community building to collaborate with us on our first event.
 No experience necessary.
 A list of responsibilities integral to the operation of Love Affair can be found [here](./COOPERATIONS.md).

+If you are interested in working with us, but don't see anything listed that fits your skillset, please tell us how you would like to contribute.
+We are open to collaboration in all forms.

 ## Mission

 Love Affair is an open-source event series that aims to unleash the